Chandu-2122/Streamlit_Breast_Cancer_Predictor_app/README.md

 7. **streamlit**: used to create the user interface, generate sliders, visualize graphs and display predictions
 8. **plotly.graph_objects**: used to create interactive plots and charts
 9. **numpy**: used for numerical operations in data preperation

+# Data Preparation
+The dataset is cleaned by:

+removing the unwanted columns for prediction: 'id', 'Unnamed: 32',

+converting the output objects to integers

+and scaling the values using StandardScaler.

 # Visualization
 Radar charts are useful for displaying multiple quantitative variables.